A-AhkUser/eAutocomplete/README.md

 </ul>

 ## Description, commands
-The script enables users, as typing in an Edit control, to quickly find and select from a dynamic pre-populated list of suggestions and expand partially entered strings into complete strings.
+The library enables users, as typing in an Edit control, to quickly find and select from a dynamic pre-populated list of suggestions and, by this means, to expand partially entered strings into complete strings.
 When a user starts to type in the edit control, a listbox should display suggestions to complete the word, based both on earlier typed letters and the content of a [custom list](https://github.com/A-AhkUser/eAutocomplete/blob/master/README.md#available-methods).

 * Use `Tab` to select the top most suggestion and both the `Down` and `Up` arrow keys to select from the list all other available suggestions.
 If the `autoAppend` option is enabled, the top most suggestion is automatically selected (see also: [options](https://github.com/A-AhkUser/eAutocomplete/blob/master/README.md#options)).
-* Press the `Tab` key to send the selected item (or simply `Enter` if you also intend to move to the next line at the same time).
+* Press the `Tab` key to actually send the selected item (or simply `Enter` if you also intend to move to the next line at the same time).
 * The drop-down list can be closed by pressing the `Esc` key.
 * Use the `Alt+Left` and `Alt+Right` keyboard shortcuts to respectively shrink/expand the menu.

-By default, an occurrence of the `regExSymbol` (by default: the asterisk) in the middle of a string will be interpreted not literally but as a regular expression, matching zero or more occurrences of any non-space character (for example, ' **v**\***o** ' matches ' **v**olcan**o** ').
+By default, an occurrence of the `regExSymbol` - by default: the asterisk - in the middle of a string will be interpreted not literally but as part of a regular expression, matching zero or more occurrences of any non-space character (*e.g.* **v**\***o** matches **v**olcan**o**).
 As for *hapax legomena*, they are appended to the current list, whether it is a variable or a file.

 ## How to

 #### Without scripting

-- Download this repository from [zip/master](https://github.com/A-AhkUser/eAutocomplete/archive/master.zip) and unzip its content in your system.
+- Download the latest release from [zip/master](https://github.com/A-AhkUser/eAutocomplete/archive/master.zip) and extract the content of the zip file to a location of your choice.
 - Download and install *AutoHotkey* (Unicode 32-bit version) [[Autohotkey.com](https://autohotkey.com/)].
+- Double-click on `example_attach.ahk` in the main directory.
+You should in all likelihood see the script's icon on the tray menu (bottom-right part of the screen).
+It provides access to the menu from which it is possible to set the main options available.
 - Run notepad.
-- Double-click on `example_attach.ahk` in the main directory.
-You should in all likelihood see the script's icon on the tray menu (bottom-right part of the screen by default).
-- That's it!
+- Load a word list from the menu.
+- Start typing in your notepad.

 #### Through scripting